 Retired Special Agent Jesse Coleman served in the FBI for nearly 28 years.
 He spent most of his career working drug investigations targeting organized crime figures and pursuing high-profile, violent drug gang members.
 In this episode of FBI Retired Case File Review, Jesse is interviewed about the two-year period he went undercover as a drug dealer buying cocaine and heroin from made members of the Sicilian mob.
 During the undercover investigation, he secretly recorded more than 200 conversations between him and the subjects.
 Jesse’s efforts resulted in the arrest and conviction of 20 members of the mob family operating in the U.S., in addition to the head of the family who lived in Sicily, Italy.
 Jesse was awarded the Justice Department’s Organized Crime Drug Enforcement Agent of the Year in 1991 for his undercover role in this investigation.

 Retired Supervisory Special Agent Jim Wedick served in the FBI for nearly 35 years.
 In this episode of FBI Retired Case File Review, Jim talks about his assignment as an undercover agent in the Bureau’s very first long-term undercover investigation.
 The case, Major Case 1, was captioned OPFOPEN – short for Operation Fountain Pen.
 The investigation marked a significant shift in FBI priorities and the first time the Bureau operated a sophisticated attack on organized crime networks, financial criminals and con-men using White-Collar Crime violations to prosecute off shore criminal enterprises.
+The case is the subject of a book, Chasing Phil by David Howard, and will be made in to a feature film.
 Jim mentions several other notable cases, including bribery case, – dubbed by the California media as “Shrimp Scam” – for which he received the Director’s Award in 1994 and a large Health Care Fraud case he supervised.
 We acknowledge his wife, retired special agent Nancy Wedick, who teamed up with his on several successful cases.